 FUNDACION FE, located at Cra 59B #129-45 is also interested in help from volunteers.
 This foundation provides therapy to children and adults with cognitive disability and downs’ syndrome.
 A lot of mothers spend the whole day at this foundation while their children are undergoing therapy.
 It would be nice if there were some volunteers to lead classes in English, cooking, yoga or exercise.
 If anyone is interested, please call Sandra Galan at 287-6600.

 Hogar de la Niña de Veracruz

-This is a primary school started by an Italian priest and community of nuns in the Candelaria district of Bogota, 6 days a week boarding is supplied for 50 of the most needy girls.
-The Melting Pot Group of the AWC raises money from their members and organises the Annual Thanksgiving luncheon.
-Over the last few years they have also take the girls on an outing once a year, usually to a water park and usually bought them uniforms or dresses and shoes.
-The AWC provides powdered milk to the foundation.
+This is a primary school started by an Italian priest and community of nuns in the Candelaria district of Bogota.
+6 days a week boarding is supplied for 50 of the most needy girls.
+Our Melting Pot group raises money from AWC members to take the girls on an outing once a year and buy them uniforms or dresses and shoes.
+We also provide powdered milk to the foundation.

 Hogar San Miguel

 This is a home for adolescents boys between the ages of 11 and 17.
 There are currently 20 boys residing here and the AWC provides milk and groceries on a monthly basis.
 This was one of the organisations that we chose to give a Christmas party to in 2014.
 Members of the Social Services group brought gifts and food to the home to celebrate an early Christmas for the boys during November as they attend schools which adheres to the traditional Colombian school calendar.

 This is a home for senior citizens run by an order of Catholic Nuns.
 There are 2 sections – one for people who can afford to pay and the other for those who cannot.

 The AWC provides powdered milk on a monthly basis for the 105 needy residents.